RosMarinas/OpenWRT_AutoConfigure/README.md

 - Integration with the existing backend service
 - Responsive design for desktop and mobile devices
-- Print statement capture and display in the web interface
+- Print statement capture and display in the web interface Using RAG & Ollama
+Configuring the Openwrt Router offline only in just one sentence